Samsung/tizen-docs/docs/application/native/guides/app-management/package-manager.md

     /* Use package information */
     ```

-2. When no longer needed, release the package information handle with the `package_info_destroy()` function:
+2. Release the package information handle with the `package_info_destroy()` function when the package information is no longer needed:
     ```
     package_info_destroy(package_info);
     ```

 <a name="archive"></a>
-## Retrieving Package Information From Archives
+## Retrieve Package Information from Archives

-You can also get package information from archives.
-To get package information from archives:
+To retrieve package information from archives:

 1. Use the `package_archive_info_create()` function.
-The function fills the second parameter with the package archive information handle, which can then be used with the following `package_archive_info_get_*()` functions to retrieve the specific information:
+This function fills the second parameter with the package archive information handle, which is then used with the following `package_archive_info_get_*()` functions to retrieve the specific information:
   - package_archive_info_get_package()
   - package_archive_info_get_type()
   - package_archive_info_get_version()